Jump to:

 To make German potato pancakes you need:

-- starchy potatoes (such as Russet potatoes in the US)
+starchy potatoes - for example Russet potatoes in the US

-- corn or potato starch (you can use the starchy water released by the potatoes as well)
+corn or potato starch - you can use the starchy water released by the potatoes as well, but this is an old-fashioned method that requires a bit of time

-- a heavy bottomed pan such as a cast iron skillet is very convenient for frying them
+a heavy bottomed pan - a cast iron skillet is very convenient for frying them

 TIP: You can also grate a couple of garlic cloves and/or half an onion and mix it in with the potatoes - this is commonly done.
 In this case I recommend that you only use egg yolks due to the extra moisture from the onion.